eveee00/aspire-5755g-i5-opencore/README.md

 If you want something modern for this laptop, consider going with [Linux Mint](https://www.linuxmint.com/) or [Fedora](https://fedoraproject.org/) (I recommend the [KDE Spin](https://fedoraproject.org/spins/kde)).

+## Extra Info
+Guide to create the USB: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html

+Follow step 3 of [this guide](https://mrmacintosh.com/how-to-fix-the-recovery-server-could-not-be-contacted-error-high-sierra-recovery-is-still-online-but-broken/) if you get an error about a server connection in recovery.

+You need to follow the [diskpart + legacy install method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#diskpart-method) to boot this.
+You need to use a USB keyboard to navigate the boot menu or you can wait for the timeout and it auto-selecting the USB.

 ## What DIDN'T Work
 - Sound (ALCID 2, Microphone untested since my laptop's mic is broken)